datakaveri/iudx-data-ingestion-server/README.md

 ## **Features**

--  Data Ingestion Server allows IUDX Data *Providers* and *Delegate* to publish data into the DX platform.
+-  Data Ingestion Server allows IUDX Data *Providers* and *Delegate* to publish data into the IUDX platform
-- Allows IUDX admin to register and delete ingestion stream for one or more data resources using standard APIs, streaming subscriptions (AMQP), (MQTT) etc.
+- Allows IUDX admin to register and delete ingestion stream for one or more data resources using standard APIs
-- Integration with authorization server (token introspection) to serve private data as per the access control policies set by the provider.
+- Integrated with IUDX authorization server (token introspection) to allow data publication
 - Secure data publication over TLS.
 - Scalable, service mesh architecture based implementation using open source components: Vert.X API framework and RabbitMQ for data broker.
 - Hazelcast and Zookeeper based cluster management and service discovery.